Bachelors at War: Content in each episode

 In episode 3, game on.
 The first task was ‘date in the dark’, where they set in pairs in the dark.
-At last, the 8 men failed to impress the ladies since they had showed their weaknesses in the dark.
+At last, the 8 men failed to impress the ladies since they had shown their weaknesses in the dark.

 In episode 4, due to the unattractive men, 3 ladies quit the show (Carol, Mona and Evelyn).
 In order to regain the ladies’ interests, the 8 men underwent training to be the ‘Alpha Man’.
 For instance, training themselves to be more humorous.
 At last, Thomas won in this episode.
 Thomas was given a chance to have dinner with the team coach.

 In episode 5, after the trainings, the 8 men entered a ball with the ladies.
 Through the ball, they had to show the results of training to impress the ladies, to make their confessions successful.
-At last, Chris was revealed to be a double agent who spied on men’s attitudes from the very beginning, and he would leave the show with Winter, who failed in this challenge with no successful reply from his confessions.
+At last, Chris was revealed to be a double agent who spied on men's attitudes from the very beginning, and he would leave the show with Winter, who failed in this challenge with no successful reply from his confessions.

 Episode 6 focused on the training of Rocky and Cyrus.
 Rocky underwent cosmetic treatment on his pimples in order to look more attractive.
 While Cyrus sought advice from experts so that he could avoid being ‘friend-zoned’.
 Episode 7 focused on Thomas, Justin and Guy.
 Thomas tried to boost his confidence in speaking with girls through speed dating.
 Justin was given a day to spend time with a typical ‘Kong girl’, while Guy sought consultation to change his attitude.

 In episode 8 and 9, the six pairs needed to go dating in a budget of $200 to find out if the men were creative and caring enough.
 Vincent took Alice to a nature park in mainland.
 Thomas and Jasmine went on painting.
 Rocky took Sharon to work for hawker stores to earn food.
 Guy simply took Whitey for a dinner while Justin and Vivien dined beside the river.
 Lastly Cyrus invited Sharon to film a video with him.

 In episode 10, after having a talent show and a cooking class with the ladies, 4 men remained.
-Thomas and Vincent couldn’t impress the ladies and they were eliminated.
+Thomas and Vincent couldn't impress the ladies and they were eliminated.

-In episode 11-15, the remaining contestants embarked on a journey to Lombok in Indonesia and engaged in different tasks, to win opportunities to spend time with their targets.
+In episode 11–15, the remaining contestants embarked on a journey to Lombok in Indonesia and engaged in different tasks, to win opportunities to spend time with their targets.
 During the trip, Vivian and Sharon stood out from the girls due to their mean personality.
 As a result, none of the men wanted them.
 Moreover, Carol returned to the show and became a contestant in episode 11 again.

 After all the tasks and difficulties, the confessions of the 4 men wrapped up the show.
 Justin chose Carol but failed, Rocky and Guy chose Whitney.
 However, Whitey chose Rocky.
 Surprisingly, Cyrus chose Queenie, one of the judges and instructors of the show.